tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 ## IM SDK 4.0.10 2019-3-7
-Fixed the message receiving exception when an audio-video chat room (AVChatRoom) had more than 100 members.
+Fixed the message receiving error when an audio-video chat room had more than 100 members.

 ## IM SDK 4.0.8 2019-3-6
 Optimized the audio playback logic for TUIkit.